NLnetLabs/unbound-manual/source/use-cases/home-resolver.rst

 Setting up for the rest of the network
 --------------------------------------

-While we current have a working instance of unbound, we need it to be reachable from within our entire network.
+While we currently have a working instance of unbound, we need it to be reachable from within our entire network.
 With that comes the headache of dealing with IP addresses.
 It’s likely that your home router distributed local IP addresses to your devices.
 If this is the case (i.e. you didn’t change it by hand), the ranges should be between[`RFC1918<http://tools.ietf.org/html/rfc1918>`]:
 ::
 	10.0.0.0 - 10.255.255.255 (10/8)
 	172.16.0.0 - 172.31.255.255 (172.16/12)
 	192.168.0.0 - 192.168.255.255 (192.168/16)

-The Unbound example config uses the 10.0.0.0/8, so that’s what we use in this example, but note that this can be a sources of connectivity errors further on.
+The Unbound example config uses the 10.0.0.0/8, so that’s what we use in this example, but note that this can be a source of connectivity errors further on.

 Let’s look at a snippet of the example config file.
 The full example config is almost 1200 lines long, as the capabilities of Unbound are considerable, but we won’t need nearly as much.
 (If you are interested, any and all configurables can be found in the extensive manual page with *man unbound*)